microsoft/presidio-research/README.md

 pip install poetry
 poetry install --with=dev

-# To install with all additional NER dependencies (e.g. Flair, Stanza, CRF), run:
+# To install with all additional NER dependencies (e.g. Flair, Stanza), run:
 # poetry install --with='ner,dev'

 # Download a spaCy model used by presidio-analyzer